Acupuncture & Dry Needling Brisbane

 What are the Needle Techniques used in Acupuncture?

 Practitioners of TCM have to be very skilled in their needle techniques and have to undergo a significant amount of training to ensure safe and pain-free Acupuncture.
 They generally undertake a four-year university degree (Bachelor’s degree), which includes over 700 hours of needle training and supervised clinical practice.

 In the last 20 years since 1990, acupuncture has experienced rapid growth.
 Today about 4000 acupuncturists are registered with the Chinese Medicine Board of Australia (CMBA) following its codes and guidelines.
 Since 2012 acupuncturists are also registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 It is responsible for monitoring medical doctors, nurses, physiotherapists and other health professionals.
 By closely overseeing its members, AHPRA ensures that patients receive the best and safest possible care.

 Acupuncture is generally not studied as an adjunct to another health modality but is executed as a profession in its own right.

 With this knowledge at hand, do you still believe Dry needling and Acupuncture are the same?
 To know about the differences allows you to make an informed decision which modality to choose for your condition.

-If you would like some more information, please give us a call on 07 3371 0100 or go on our website ondol.com.au for more details.
+If you would like some more information about acupuncture or dry needling in Brisbane, please give us a call on 07 3371 0100 or go on our website ondol.com.au for more details.